Rudolph Hjalmar Gjelsness: Professional career: 1925–1964

 Upon his return to the United States, Gjelsness took a job in the University of Michigan Library, where he spent four years principally in the cataloging department.
 In 1929, he left the university and moved to New York City.
 Here, he divided his time between heading the preparation division of the New York City Public Library and the Library Science department at Columbia University, where he served as a lecturer.
 While living in New York, Gjelsness married Ruth Weaver.
 The couple later had two children, Elizabeth and Barent.

 Also while in New York, Gjelsness also became active in the American Library Association and served on various high-profile committees within the organization.
 These included the Committee on Cataloging and Classification, the American Agricultural Libraries Section, and the International Relations Board.
 He was also the group's treasurer between 1941 and 1947.
 Among Gjelsness's achievements with the ALA was his work as editor-in-chief revising the standard Anglo-American Cataloging Rules between 1935 and 1941 and the subsequent publication of ALA Catalog Rules: Author and Title Entries in 1941.

 After a brief stint back at the University of Michigan, Gjelsness took a job heading the Special Collections Division at the University of Arizona while concurrently lecturing at the University of Illinois and serving as a consultant at Vanderbilt University.
 In 1937, he again left Arizona to return to the University of Michigan.
 After serving three years as a professor, he was promoted to Dean of the Library Science Department 1940, a position he held until 1964.
 Although he taught many courses at the university, his primary interest was in the history of American publishing of both books and periodicals.

-He also briefly served as the president of the Association of American Library Schools between 1948 and 1949.
+He was elected president of the Association for Library and Information Science Education in 1948-1949.